HealthCatalyst/documentation/HCRTools/templates/model-pre-processing/longitudinal-imputation.md

 In healthcare one often works with datasets that have multiple rows for a single person, over time.
 This is called longitudinal data.

-If you want to fill in some of the NULLs in such a dataset, HCRTools lets you pull values forward within each person's particular history.
-In other words, Joe's weight from a year ago can be pulled forward to Joe's rows corresponding to last week or last month.
+If you want to fill in some of the NULLs in such a dataset, HCRTools lets implement the [last observation carried forward](https://en.wikipedia.org/wiki/Imputation_(statistics)#Single_imputation) technique.
+In other words, Joe's weight from a year ago (which was his last weight data point) can be pulled forward to Joe's rows corresponding to last week or last month.

 ## Why is it helpful?